Use Case Guides

 • Communications that build alignment

 The goal is not to automate PM work—it is to spend less time on document production and more time on product judgment.
+The average product manager spends 14 hours per week writing and editing documents Atlassian, 2024.
+If these prompts reclaim even a third of that time, you gain nearly a full day each week for strategic thinking, customer conversations, and team collaboration.
 Want prompts that improve themselves?
-[Ralphable](/) provides iterative prompts with built-in quality criteria.
+Ralphable provides iterative prompts with built-in quality criteria.
 Instead of hoping outputs are good, the methodology refines until standards are met.
 Start free.

 Ready to try structured prompts?